msolli/proletarian/README.md

 ## Usage

-Here is basic example, showing the creation of a queue worker in one namespace, and the enqueuing of a job in another namespace:
+Here is a basic example, showing the creation of a queue worker in one namespace, and the enqueuing of a job in another namespace:

 ```clojure
 (ns your-app.workers